top of page

 Gabriela Mestriner

-A vessel, not to contain, but to accompany — a grounded yet floating framework, shaped by hand in steel and cork, carrying the tension between solidity and softness, between respect and care.
+Vessel is not made to contain, but to relate.
+A grounded yet slightly floating structure, shaped by hand in steel and cork, holding the tension between weight and softness, between steadiness and care.

 Vessel table Process